“When can I get my baby on a clock-based nap schedule??”

 Yes, I know that means an early riser will be awake extra long and overtiredness is a concern, but this is the best place to start.
 If your child really can’t make it to 9:30, it’s okay to put him down a bit sooner, but no earlier than 9:00 am; you can work your way up to 9:30.

-The idea of a fixed schedule, however, is that if your baby only sleeps for 45 minutes, or an hour and 15 minutes, we still wait for that second nap to be at 2:00 pm.
+The idea of a clock-based schedule, however, is that if your baby only sleeps for 45 minutes, or an hour and 15 minutes, we still wait for that second nap to be at 2:00 pm.

 If his nap is a bit shorter than ideal, do your best to keep him in his crib until as close to 11:00 as possible; remember, we’re trying to train his body clock!

 When you first make this transition, your baby may need a bit of an earlier bedtime (i.e. 6:30 pm), and that’s totally normal!
 That will help accommodate for any overtiredness by catching up on sleep at night.

-I know that nap transitions are tough, and transitioning to a set schedule can feel daunting, but it’s worth it!
+I know that nap transitions are tough, and transitioning to a set schedule can feel daunting, but it’s so worth it!

-(If you’re looking for more help when it comes to your baby’s schedule, go snag my FREE Ultimate Guide to Sleep Schedules!)
+ps.
+If you’re looking for more help when it comes to your baby’s schedule, go snag my FREE Ultimate Guide to Sleep Schedules!)

 Did you find this helpful?
 I’d love for you to follow me on Pinterest and pin it for later!